sauvikdolui/RealmExploration/README.md

 *This is a sample demo project to explore RealmSwift*

+## NOTE: No such module `RealmSwift` Issue

+Make sure you build your target after installing `RealmSwift` and before creating the `Playground`.

 ### Steps to start  playing with RealmSwift on Swift Playground.

 1. Create a Single View Application on Xcode.